-&lt;sup>1 The 20 cm is an average estimate for the error in our instrumented space of 10 m x 15 m and interacting at distances of up to 5 meters.
+&lt;sup>2 The 10 cm is an average estimate for the error in our instrumented space of 10 m x 15 m and interacting at distances of up to 5 meters.
 This value would increase for much larger spaces because of potential angular errors.
-It is also affect by the resolution of the camera, as we later describe.